CPAN-API/metacpan-developer/README.md

         - mounted as /etc/puppet
         - /etc/puppet/run.sh

-    Make changes in your checked out 'metacpan' repos and restart the service or use the run.sh script for puppet
+    Make changes in your checked out 'metacpan' repos and restart the service

 - To connect to services on the VM